-- Medical exam to see if you qualify and to help plan your career.
+- Medical or mental health exam, related only to your disability, to see if you qualify and to help plan your career.

-- Counseling, especially about disability issues that affect you.
+- Vocational rehabilitation counseling, especially about disability issues that affect you.

 - Help choosing the job goal that’s right for you.

 - Referral to other agencies that can help you.

 - Tests and other tools to better understand your talents, etc.

 - On-the-job training with a real employer while you work.

 - A short-term job try-out called a “Community Assessment.”